Gunfire spreads fear at Turkey-Syria border

-GUVECCI, Turkey Tracks used for decades to smuggle animals and petrol across the border between Turkey and Syria are becoming more hazardous by the day and people making the crossing now face mortal danger.
+GUVECCI, Turkey, Dec 9 Tracks used for decades to smuggle animals and petrol across the border between Turkey and Syria are becoming more hazardous by the day and people making the crossing now face mortal danger.

-And it is not just those on foot who are at risk.
+And it's not just those on foot who are at risk.
 Lorry drivers who have returned from Syria talk of dead bodies by the roadside and burned-out military vehicles.

-Syrian troops guarding the border are opening fire at "anything that moves," residents and refugees said, apparently fearing armed infiltrators will cross into Syria to join a nine-month-old uprising against President Bashar al-Assad.
+Syrian troops guarding the border are opening fire at "anything that moves", residents and refugees said, apparently fearing armed infiltrators will cross into Syria to join the fight against President Bashar al-Assad.

-Karem Faidom, 26, from the Syrian port of Latakia, fled to Turkey nine months ago and now runs a small shop in Gorentas, a village on the border.
-He said he was shot at earlier this week as he tried to cross back into Turkey.

-"Some nights ago, some friends and I crossed over to Syria to bring back sugar and olive oil to sell in the shop and also to pay respects at my father's grave, who was killed near the border as he fled Syria," Faidom said.
+"We hear gunshots at night and during the day," said a Syrian who had taken shelter in the village of Guvecci, close to the border in Turkey's Hatay province.

 Residents and refugees from Syria sheltering with local families said smuggling back and forth through the wooded hills was continuing, but they said they had not seen any armed men infiltrating into Syria from Turkey.

-Turkey long courted Assad after he came to power in 2000, but is now calling for him to step down.
-It is also giving refuge to Syrian army defectors and hosting Syria's opposition movement.
+Turkey long courted Assad after he came to power in 2000, but it is now calling for him to step down, giving refuge to Syrian army defectors and hosting Syria's opposition movement.

 Rebel deserters with the Free Syrian Army have said their forces clashed with the Syrian government this week, but denied they had moved into Syria from Turkey.